tiberiuvicol/Q17-audiophile-amplifier/README.md

 <br>
 <br>
 Q: Why no voltage/ESD input protection ?<br>
 A: <i>A voltage/ESD can be made by using zener or reverse polarised diodes.
-The issue with this approach is that any reverse polarised p/n junction (diode etc) will have high parasitic capacitance modulated by voltage.
-This highly degrade amplifier performance.
+The issue with this approach is that any reverse polarised p/n junction (diode etc) will have high parasitic capacitance modulated by voltage and this highly degrade amplifier performance.
 How to work around this ?
 Use a good R-2R Volume Controller with constant output impedance.</i><br>
 <br>
 <br>
 Q: Any amplifier need input LPF, otherwise EMI will affect SNR.
 Q17 do not have one, therefore it is poorly designed.
 Why Q17 do not have input LPF?<br>